Lighting

 The are plenty of off the shelf LED units available.

-| On my Fisher Fury R1, I used double round lights.
+On my Fisher Fury R1, I used double round lights.
 The outer LED rings are both side lights.
 The inner centres are brake lights and the outer centres are indicators.
 This layout is minimalist and one I really like.
-I used smoked inner center lenses with red bulbs for the brake lights but, I plan to reuse this layout with all clear lenses and red and orange LED bulbs in my next car. |
+I used smoked inner center lenses with red bulbs for the brake lights.
+These lights are not longer available but a similar replacement is. |

-| When a friend of mine fitted similar rear lights to his Sylva Striker, he recessed them into the bodywork.
+When a friend of mine fitted similar rear lights to his Sylva Striker, he recessed them into the bodywork.
 I didn't do this on my Fisher Fury R1 because it has a coloured gel-coat finish and is not spray painted but, this car will be painted and recessed lights look much better. |

 You also need rear reflectors for the IVA test.